DexterFreeman/DexterFreeman/README.md

 # Hi there! 👋

-I'm Dexter, an ambitious Junior Full-Stack Developer with experience in a variety of projects, ranging from simple Java terminal games to full-stack web applications!
-I recently graduated from Brunel University with a 2:1 in Computer Science and have been training with _nology to develop and refine my software engineering skills.
+I'm Dexter, an ambitious Full-Stack Developer with experience in a variety of projects & languages, ranging from simple Java terminal games to full-stack web applications!
+I recently graduated from Brunel University with a 2:1 in Computer Science and have completed training with _nology to further develop and refine my software engineering skills.
 I possess comprehensive technical capabilities with a strong knowledge of programming software, application, and development.

 ## Projects